SkeldJS/Hindenburg/pages/Plugins/advanced/player-perspectives.md

 These filters are also categorised by "incoming" and "outgoing" filters, incoming filters filter messages coming from the room into the perspective, and outgoing filters filter messages coming from the perspective into the room.

 ### Destroying perspectives
-To destroy a perspective, Hindenburg must revert all of the changes done in the perspective while it was open.
+To destroy a perspective, Waterway must revert all of the changes done in the perspective while it was open.
 Technically, this is less of a "revert" and more of an overwrite using the original room information.

 ## Creating perspectives
 Creating perspectives can range from being as easy as a single line to being lots more depending on what you need.